Upchurch: History

 Under the grade I listed 14th century church is a small crypt (a charnel house) where bones were kept when the churchyard was full.
 It was discovered in 1877 and the bones re-interred.
 The church is also notable for its very unusual 'candle-snuffer' steeple where an octagonal pyramid appears to have been stacked on top of a square one resembling a couple of inverted ice-cream cones.
 It is believed that the distinctive shape was chosen to serve as a navigational aid for shipping on The River Thames.
 The wall surrounding the church was found in 2014 also to be listed within the church grade one status.

 In 2008 residents with the aid of a National Lottery grant collected and published a book Upchurch in old picture postcards.
-The project was to collect and maintain photographs that reflected changing village life.
-The project published most of the collected images.
-The book, published by Meresborough Books/ was produced by resident Mike Gunnill.
-The project to retain old photographs of the area continues under the heading, the Upchurch Collection.
+The project, to collect and maintain photographs that reflected changing village life, continues under the heading, the Upchurch Collection.

 The settlement of Otterham Quay lies a mile west of the village at the head of Otterham Creek.
 This small port gave young Francis Drake his first experience of the sea.
 When the last brick field was given planning permission for development, a publication Otterham, Kent: Your Heritage was produced.
-The book wanted to record and save the heritage of the area ahead of new housing.
+The book wanted to record the heritage of the area ahead of new housing.